Data trends: 🟠 COP26 Progress: 🟢 2022 Momentum: 🟢

 The way forwards

 JETP partner countries have promised to use the next twelve months to progress the details of the deal.
-A successful partnership is contingent on delivery of the money, but progress must be made by South Africa in three urgent areas:
+A successful partnership is contingent on the delivery of the money, but progress must be made by South Africa in three urgent areas:

 - Clearly define investment needs and packages, scale of investment, sectoral investment needs, concessional vs standard financial needs, and a plan to resolve Eskom’s debt (including potential refinancing).
 This must be reflected in an explicit financing plan for meeting the low range of the NDC.